nadiaalamgir21/social-network-api-nosql/README.md

 # NoSql Social Network API

 An API for a social network web application where users can share their thoughts, react to friends thoughts, and create a friend list.
-This application uses Express, Node, MongoDB and Mongoose to allow users, thoughts, friend lists and thought reactions to be created, updated and deleted.
+This app uses Express, Node, MongoDB and Mongoose to allow users, thoughts, friend lists and thought reactions to be created, updated and deleted with ease in a very user friendly rest api approach.

-## Purpose
+## Walkthrough video

-API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+Link to wallkthrough video => https://youtu.be/-7EU4YMjXTc

 ## Description